Rugby union at the Summer Olympics: 1908

 Rugby union was not played at the 1904 games in St. Louis, nor at the 1906 Intercalated Games, but was included in 1908, when the Olympics were held in the sport's native country.

 The Rugby Football Union (RFU) was involved in the organization of the sport at this edition of the Olympics.
 Like the 1900 Games, three teams entered: Australasia (representing Australia and New Zealand), France, and hosts Great Britain (which included the whole of the United Kingdom of Great Britain and Ireland), but France pulled out prior to the commencement of the tournament, due to being unable to field a representative team.

-Australasia was represented by the Wallabies, who were already on tour in Britain.
-As the best English and Welsh players were on tour in New Zealand at the time, Great Britain was represented by the Cornwall county team, who were chosen by the RFU as an appropriate side after they defeated Durham to win the 1907 English County Championship.
-The choice of Cornwall was controversial, as only three of their players had ever represented England and the Wallabies had defeated them 18 points to five.
+Australasia was represented by the 1908-09 Australian 'Wallabies', who were already in Britain on a tour.
+As the best English and Welsh players were at the time returning from a tour in New Zealand and Australia, Great Britain was represented by the Cornwall county team, who were chosen by the RFU as an appropriate side after they defeated Durham to win the 1907 English County Championship.
+The choice of Cornwall was controversial, as only three of their players had ever represented England and the Wallabies had recently defeated them 18 points to five.

 As expected, Australasia defeated Great Britain, claiming the gold medal, the score being 32 points to three.
 The match at the White City Stadium was played under poor conditions, in fog and on a slippery field.
 Two of the Australian team members would later win another Olympic gold medal: Danny Carroll would win another rugby gold with the United States in 1920, while Sydney Middleton would win a gold medal in rowing at the 1912 Games, where rugby was not on the programme.
 The sport also failed to appear on the provisional schedule of the 1916 Summer Olympics, which were cancelled due to World War I.